← Back to main FAQ’S

 How much does it cost to register for the SAT?

-Registration for the SAT costs $46 without the essay portion and $60 with the essay portion.
-If you miss the registration date for the test, you can still register before the Late Registration deadline, but you will be charged an additional late fee of $29.
+Registration for the SAT costs $68.
+If you miss the registration date for the test, you can still register before the Late Registration deadline, but you will be charged an additional late fee of $30 to $38.

 ↑ Back to top